xMasterX/all-the-plugins/non_catalog_apps/quac/README_flipperlab.md

 * Show Icons: Toggles display of all icons
 * Show Headers: Toggles display of header/folder text at the top, giving you room for one more item on screen!
 * RFID Duration: Changes the length of time a RFID signal is transmitted.
 Can be overridden, per RFID file in a Playlist
+* NFC Duration: Changes the length of time a NFC signal is transmitted.
+Can be overridden, per NFC file in a Playlist
+* SubGhz Ext Ant: Enables / Disables use of external sub-ghz antenna
+* IR Ext Ant: Enables / Disables use of external IR antenna
+* Show Hidden: Toggles display of files/folders that start with a period.

 **More information can be found in the Git repository**